 Tennessee is the Volunteer State

 Volunteers are a vital part of the Extension program.
 You, as a potential volunteer, are a key component of “bringing the University to the people” across all of Tennessee and through a variety of program areas, both youth and adult.
-Tennessee Extension volunteer programs include, but are not limited to 4-H Youth Development, Health and Wellness Ambassadors, Family and Consumer Sciences, and Master Gardener programs.
+Tennessee Extension volunteer programs include, but are not limited to 4-H Youth Development, Health and Wellness Ambassadors, Family and Community Leadership, and Master Gardener programs.
 The University of Tennessee Extension is one of four units that provides instruction, research, and public service through the University of Tennessee Institute of Agriculture.

 How to be a Tennessee Extension Volunteer